MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 5.0% state tax.
 The customer is located in another town, where no city taxes apply.
 Clothing and food are not taxable in either jurisdiction.
-Because the items are being shipped to the customer, the exchange of goods happens in the customer’s jurisdiction, not the distributor’s.
+Because the items are being shipped to the customer, the exchange of goods happens in the customer's jurisdiction, not the distributor's.
 To calculate the taxes, Microsoft Dynamics GP compares the tax schedules that are assigned to each item with the tax schedule assigned to the customer and calculates taxes only for the details that appear for both.